Gabouin/Gabs-RC-plane/README.md

 Here are the plans I made on Canva and convert as a PDF for the structure of the plane: https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6MjMwMjgsInB1ciI6ImJsb2JfaWQifX0=--e8056efed682603be2c0ef0acb6476836d1cb8ba/SPIT%20G%2001%20(1).pdf

-3D model of the plane (only to visualize) :
+3D model of the plane that you van check on the step file (only to visualize) :

 <img width="620" height="410" alt="image" src="https://github.com/user-attachments/assets/544ec887-13f8-47ff-8cdd-9bc22db5cd42" />